-When you’re planning a trip away or simply a prolonged period out of the house, you need to think about how this will affect your dog.
+When you plan a trip away or simply a prolonged period out of the house, you need to think about how this will affect your dog.
 Dogs are incredibly sociable animals and love human contact, so seeing their owner leaving, even just for a few hours, can trigger anxiety.
-This is relatively normal but can be more extreme in some dogs or if it’s for a longer period of time, so it’s best to do a little prep work before you go away to make sure your dog is as relaxed as possible.
+This is relatively normal but can be more extreme in some dogs, or if it’s for a more extended period of time, so it’s best to do a little prep work before you go away to make sure your dog is as relaxed as possible.

-Before you are planning a separation from your dog, it’s good practice to make as little fuss about the situation as possible.
-Naturally, dogs are intuitive animals, and will definitely take note of a change in atmosphere or a suitcase in the hallway, but in the build-up to going away, try to make your exits quick and pay little or no attention to your dog on leaving and re-entering the house.
-It isn’t easy, but this is a great step at adjusting your dog to you leaving.
+Before planning a separation from your dog, it’s good practice to make as little fuss about the situation as possible.
+Naturally, dogs are intuitive animals and will take note of a change in atmosphere or a suitcase in the hallway, but in the build-up to going away, try to make your exits quick and pay little or no attention to your dog on leaving and re-entering the house.
+It isn’t easy, but this is a great step at adjusting your dog to your leaving.
 If you prolong leaving and make a song and dance about the fact, you are more likely to get your dog worked up and more distressed when you do go.

 Like babies, dogs also like comforters for some reassurance.
 Having a soft toy, or maybe even a recently worn item of clothing can be a great comfort to a dog when left on its own.
 Just the smell of you can have a great soothing effect.

-If you need advice on leaving your dog safely then we are always happy to help just get in touch.
+If you need advice on leaving your dog safely, we are always happy to help.
+Just get in touch.